Of Books and “Bums” – The Thinking Man’s Coffee Shop That Caffeinates You With the Classics

 Where: Dana Point, CA

-Pros: Great coffee, great books and great-for-your-backside chairs
+Pros: Great books and great-for-your-backside chairs

 Cons: Too small, limited parking, and not all chairs are cushy.
+Coffee is okay, not great (I like mine a lot stronger, and with a more robust flavor.)

 Your brain called.
 It wants its attention span back.